Ipstenu/varnish-http-purge/readme.txt

 I have a major issue with writing code I don't use, which means that since I'm only using one IP right now, I don't want to be on the ball for supporting multiple IPs.
 I don't even have a place to test it, which is just insane to attempt to code if you think about it.
 Yes, I could accept pull requests, but that means everyone's at some other person's discretion.
 So no, I won't be doing that at this time.

-= Why don't my gzip'd pages flush? =
+= Why don't my gzip'd pages get deleted? =

 Make sure your Varnish VCL is configured correctly to purge all the right pages.
 This is normally an issue with Varnish 2, which is not supported by this plugin.

-= Why isn't the whole cache purge working? =
+= Why isn't the whole cache deletion working? =

 The plugin sends a PURGE command of <code>/.*</code> and `X-Purge-Method` in the header with a value of regex.
 If your Varnish server doesn't doesn't understand the wildcard, you can configure it to check for the header.

-= How can I debug? =
+= How can I see what the plugin is sending to Varnish? =

-If `WP_DEBUG` is on and you're not seeing any errors, you'll have to jump into the command line.
+Danger!
+Here be dragons!
+If you're command line savvy, you can monitor the interactions between the plugin and Varnish.
+This can help you understand what's not working quite right, but it can very confusing.

 To see every request made to varnish, use this:
 `varnishncsa -F "%m %U"`